bcrisp4/poweredge-bios-cli/README.md

 # poweredge-bios-cli

-A Python CLI applications for obtaining BIOS settings/attributes from Dell PowerEdge servers uisng the Redfish API.
+A Python CLI application for obtaining BIOS settings/attributes from Dell PowerEdge servers using the Redfish API.

 ## Project Status: WIP